VNC Server and VNC Viewer are available as separate MSIs, in both 32-bit and 64-bit versions.

 You can use

-msiexec to install in the standard way.
+msiexec to install VNC Server and VNC Viewer.
 For example, running the following command at an Administrator Command Prompt:

 msiexec /i "<VNC Server>.msi" transforms="vnc.mst" /qn

-...installs VNC Server silently and without restarting, and simultaneously applies a transform to configure VNC Server, perhaps by applying a license key or disabling automatic update checks.
+...installs VNC Server silently and without restarting, and simultaneously applies a transform to configure VNC Server, perhaps by applying an offline license or disabling automatic update checks.

 Creating a Group Policy Object (GPO)